- .Army Reserve

 Lead soldiers, give orders and take charge of some of the Army’s most valuable and powerful weapons, all while honing your management skills.

-From 18 years & 0 months to 42 years & 6 months
+To apply for this position, you must be between 18 years & 0 months old and 42 years & 6 months old at the time of your application.

 Qualifications: 72 UCAS points and 35 ALIS points at GCSE, (including minimum grade C/4 in English, Maths and a science or foreign language)